harness/developer-hub/docs/security-testing-orchestration/set-up-scans/sast-scan-setup.md

 #### Set up the scanner

-Here's how to set up a simple orchestrated scan:
+Here's how to set up a simple scan:

 1. Scan mode = **Orchestration**
 2. Target type = **Repository**